Ramin-RX7/RX7-Lib/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.2.0

         First number is very important bacause it's for Realy Big new features and changes.

-        Second number is important but not like first number because it contains some changes and new features.
-(RECOMMENDED for upgrading package)
+        Second number is important but not like first number because it contains some changes and new features (RECOMMENDED for upgrading package)

         But 3rd number is not important because it's for changing packege codes order and you won't lose anything if you        don't install it.

-        _Numbers are not always in order like: 1,2,3,4,...  , Some times they are different like: 1.2.4.8,..._
+        Numbers are not always in order like: 1,2,3,4,...  , Some times they are different like: 1.2.4.8,..._

 Releases:
 ---------

 ####        (+ for new features, \* for changes)
 <table style="height: 10px; margin-left: 10px; width: 519px;" cellpadding="5">
 <tbody>
 <tr style="height: 42px;">